 Some directors report that their main job in the weeks during a transition is simply to keep staff calm.
 (As one puts it, people obsess about the prospect of change because that's what people do.)
 Happily, state operations don't grind to a halt during a transition.
 A certain momentum is generated by the work itself, and except when agencies are being merged or created from scratch, decision-making systems and procedures are already in place.

-Further, staff is distracted preparing briefing papers for the new team—not a useless exercise by any means, as it gives the agency a little perspective on what it does, but often such missives are more billetdoux than blueprint.
+Further, staff is distracted preparing briefing papers for the new team.
+This is not a useless exercise by any means, as it gives the agency a little perspective on what it does, but often such missives are more billetdoux than blueprint.
 Finally, conscientious incumbent directors generally think it inappropriate to make a decision about, say, long-term funding or a collaborative agreement with another agency that commits the agency's new regime to something it hasn't had a chance to approve.
-For weeks prior to a transition, therefore, programs can sit idling.
+For weeks prior to a transition, therefore, programs are shifted into idle.

 Inertia and partisan subversion are common enough in the cubicles, but those are not the only grounds on which conscientious civil servants may take issue with a new administration.
 They, more than anyone apart from their agencies' hapless clients, know how much needs to change about the ways many state agencies do business.
 The problem with new directors, from the careerists' point of view, is that they want to change too much, or they want to change too fast, or they want to change merely to make a show of shaking things up, whether or not it actually advances the work of the agency.

 A typical result is the announcement made by Gov. Edgar's first Children and Family Services director, who—she said—had inverted the agency's organization chart, putting the families and children at the top with administrators at the bottom.
 This is the sort of "reform" that leaves administrators rolling their eyes.
 As long as it is left at the level of public relations, such stunts do no real harm to the agency's work.
-Too often, however, such early initiatives will be expensive, needlessly disruptive or insufficiently thought out.
-And a really serious reformer can come up with ideas that are all these things at once.
+Too often, however, such early initiatives will be expensive, needlessly disruptive, or insufficiently thought out.
+And a really serious reformer can come up with ideas that suffer from all these faults at once.

 That career administrators don't always see eye to eye with even well-meaning new directors should not surprise.
 A large agency in particular is a settled community, with its own history, its own traditions, its own mores; the career administrator lives there, directors are just visiting.
 While each gubernatorial administration develops its own decision-making culture, that influence lasts only until that administration is replaced.
 The permanent culture of an agency is shaped not by governors and their appointees but by its resident middle managers, unions, interest groups, and—these days—professional accrediting organizations and watchdog groups.

 In short, the names on the letterhead change after a transition but not much else, at least at first.
 A new administration begins its first term working from spending blueprints essentially drawn up by its predecessor.
-As the larger departments have staffs of several thousand, even a conscientious director can take months to meet, much less get to know, all the people in the department who affect the way things are run.
+As the larger departments have staffs of several thousand people, even a conscientious director can take months to meet, much less get to know, everyone in the department who affect the way things are run.
 Meanwhile she must rely on senior department staff to instruct her, including people who tend to be Politburo types more likely to explain what can't be done than what might be done.
-Overwhelmed by meetings and budget deadlines, they don't pay much attention to the details of the day-to-day operations.
+Overwhelmed by meetings and budget deadlines, new directors don't pay much attention to the details of the day-to-day operations.
 They don't have time to be creative, look at fresh approaches, or redefine an issue.

 A recent report on presidential transitions by the federal General Accounting Office fretted about what it called the "generally poor relationship between political appointees and career leaders and managers."
 It's hard to generalize about the state of relations between those two camps in Illinois agencies.
 Careerists accept that a new governor's policy choices are often politically driven.
-What rankles many a nonpartisan civil servant is the many other ways that politics complicates their work.
-Where relations are bad, political interference in day-to-day agency operations is often the cause.
+What rankles many a nonpartisan civil servant is the many other ways that politics complicates day-to-day agency operations by changing staffs.